Larry Blackmon: Guest appearances

 Blackmon appeared as a backing vocalist on Ry Cooder's 1987 album Get Rhythm and Cyndi Lauper's 1989 album A Night to Remember.
 He also had co-producer credits on Eddie Murphy's 1989 album So Happy.
 The snare drum sound that Blackmon created for "Word Up!" and "Candy" was duplicated on releases by a wide range of artists.

 Personal life

 One of Blackmon's sons, Larry Scott Blackmon, is heavily involved in New York politics, becoming a social activist and once running for the New York City Council.

+On March 18, 2024, a personal note from Blackmon was posted on Cameo's official Facebook page, apologizing to fans in Palm Springs, California for his last-minute, medically mandated no-show at the previous night's concert.

+Until the last possible minute, I tried to make it, but I am human, and due to a medical issue, I just simply was not able to be there with you. [...]
+I am pleased that we did not cancel the show, and [...]
+I thank our Cameo band members, many of whom who travelled a great distance to deliver the Cameo funk.
+I am well and I send everyone my sincerest apologies.
+The funk is here to stay and I hope to see you again very soon.